cattifft/donkey-kong-q-learning/README.txt

-There are three main files. _main.py is the unchanged program from github which allows you to play the level using keyboard input through pygame.
+There are three main files. _main.py is the unchanged program from !!!!!plemaster01 on github: https://github.com/plemaster01/PythonDonkeyKong !!!!! which allows you to play the level using keyboard input through pygame.

 simple_main.py is the Q-Learning version using a reduced environment lacking all assets besides Mario, ladders, and platforms. dangerous_main.py is the version with all assets included.